Franlop7/fizzbuzz-prueba-tecnica/README.md

-# fizzbuzz-prueba-tecnica
+# Fizzbuzz-technical-test

-Escribir un programa que muestre en pantalla los números del 1 al 100, sustituyendo los múltiplos de 3 por la palabra “fizz”, los múltiplos de 5 por “buzz” y los múltiplos de ambos, es decir, los múltiplos de 3 y 5 (o de 15), por la palabra “fizzbuzz”.
+Write a program that displays numbers from 0 to 100, replacing multiples of 3 with the word "fizz", multiples of 5 with "buzz", and multiples of both, i.e., multiples of 3 and 5 (or 15), with the word "fizzbuzz".

-## TecTecnologías
+## Technologies

-- JavaScript
+- JavaScript.
-- jest para los test.
+- jest.

 ## Project Setup`